 This week's Ray D'Arcy Show guests revealed

-After flying the flag for Ireland at the World Tango Championships in Argentina last month, 99-year-old Jim McManus from Waterford will dance his way onto Saturday nights show with a very special performance.
+Welsh author, singer, songwriter and BBC Radio 2 DJ Cerys Matthews from Catatonia will be joining Ray.
+She'll be talking about her latest venture into cookery books, her unique relationship with Ireland and how she fell in love with her husband in a Dublin pub.

-And Dustin the Turkey makes his television comeback with a shocking confession!
-Plus he’ll be performing a song from his new musical comedy, along with bestselling author Eoin Colfer and comedian Eric Lalor.
+Wedding planners to the stars, Tara Fay and Bruce Russell join Ray to tell him all about their latest TV project.

-Tune in to The Ray D’Arcy Show on RTÉ One at 9.40pm this Saturday.
+All this and more on The Ray D’Arcy Show on RTÉ One at 9.55pm this Saturday, September 21.

 Leave your comment